Skip to main content

 Cons:

-• Premium elements require a Canva Pro subscription ($120/year or $12/month)
+• Premium elements, templates, and features require a Canva Pro subscription ($110/year or $12/month)

 Best For: Musicians, bands, or DIY artists at beginner to intermediate levels who want professional-looking results without a steep learning curve.
-Canva is also perfect for those who need a versatile tool that goes beyond cover art—ideal for designing social media posts, press kits, and promotional visuals.
+Canva is also perfect for those who need a versatile tool that goes beyond cover art – ideal for designing social media posts, press kits, and promotional visuals.

-2. Adobe Express – Best for Polished Branding
+2. Adobe Express – Best for Branding

 Key Features: